 (This video was originally published on 27 December 2019 and has been republished from The Quint’s archives to mark two years of the Citizenship Amendment Act law being passed.)

-Across India, citizens have risen in protest against the Citizenship Amendment Act.
-And they have been singing poet Faiz Ahmad Faiz's iconic song Hum Dekhenge, in hope and defiance.
+Across India, citizens rose in protest against the Citizenship Amendment Act.
+And they sang poet Faiz Ahmad Faiz’s iconic song Hum Dekhenge, in hope and defiance.

 While the poem was famous, it became iconic after 1986 when it became a universal anthem of protest after ghazal singer Iqbal Bano's renderings were smuggled from Pakistan.

 Here then is a fresh look at protests across the country, with the tune of Hum Dekhenge in the backdrop.
 Here is the translation: